Centre Port

-Centre Port is a proposed development across The Wash in Eastern England, which would link Norfolk and Lincolnshire by road.
-The plan is to link Hunstanton in Norfolk, with Gibraltar Point in Lincolnshire, creating an 11 mi road, with a port and a railway at the midway point.
-Additionally the development would be a tidal barrage to prevent sea flooding, and would use tidal power to create enough electricity to power 600,000 homes.
-Whilst no formal plans have yet been submitted, the scheme has come under widespread criticism from those living in the area and from wildlife groups.
+Centre Port was a proposal made in Nov 2022 to develop a tidal barrage across The Wash in Eastern England, which would link Norfolk and Lincolnshire by road.
+The plan was to link Hunstanton in Norfolk, with Gibraltar Point in Lincolnshire, creating an 11 mi road, with a port and a railway at the midway point.
+Additional goals of the development were to reduce the risk of sea flooding and to generate enough electricity to power 600,000 homes from tidal power.
+The scheme came under widespread criticism from those living in the area and from wildlife groups.
+As of September 2025, the promoter intended to submit a development consent order application in October 2025.